caracal-pipeline/caracal/README.md

 ## Run Caracal and get help

-You can get help and run Caracal with the commands:
+Once inside the virtual environment, you can get help and run Caracal with the commands:

 ```
 caracal --help